aaron-grau/curic/react/readings/provider.md

 Oftentimes, a deeply nested component will need access to the store, while its parents do not.
 With vanilla React, those parents nonetheless have to receive the `store` prop, just to pass it down to the child.
 Consider the example below:
-The store is created in the entry file, but the `Content` component that needs to access it is deeply nested.
-As a result, the store must be passed as a prop down the entire component tree, even through components such as the `Header` that do not use it themselves.

 ```js